ricecake/janus/model/README.md

 Should have a token util file, with helpers for serialization, sign, encrypt and the like.

 Consolidate Janus notes as well

+seperate user from context.
+When doing a signup, detect that the user exists, and when passing the new user data to the signup app, just let it create the group. when authenticating, we'll know the client, and hence can find the appropriate user.

+can I make the refresh token something that I can just use to lookup the access token?  like make the refresh token be somehow meaningfully derived from the access token, or a jwt that has it signed inside it?  that way I don't need to store it, but can verify that it's correct?
+I'm thinking use an encrypted jwt, that way I can just unseal it and have the data, no storage needed.